 For some that may mean pursuing a long-held dream, like starting a small business, or devoting more time to volunteer activities.
 But boomers face special challenges as well.
 Many people get their health insurance from their employer.
 The reality today, however, is that many people have lost their health insurance after being downsized.
 Some simply go without coverage – buying a private policy can be pricey.
 Others have been denied coverage due to an existing condition or a history of health problems.
 And yet baby boomers, the oldest of which are now in their 60s, need health insurance the most.

-Now, with the new healthcare reform law, things are changing.
-Starting on January 1, 2014, most everyone will be required to have health insurance.
+Now, with the the Affordable Care Act law, things have changed.
+Since January 1, 2014, most everyone is required to have health insurance.
 Those who choose to go without insurance may face a tax penalty that starts at 1% of income (or $95, whichever is greater) for the 2014 tax year, and go up to 2.5% of income (or $695, whichever is greater) by 2016.
 Many people are, understandably, concerned about the price tag.
 Fortunately, the law has made provisions to offset the cost for folks who may need help.
 The law has also added consumer protections.
-Every plan will be required to provide a core package of key benefits, and more of your medical bills will be covered – in the end saving you money.
+Every plan is required to provide a core package of key benefits, and more of your medical bills are covered – in the end saving you money.

-Some important shifts have already taken place.
-Insurers must cover the cost of preventive care at 100%.
+Some important shifts have taken place.
+Insurers must cover the cost of preventive care at 100% when you use a doctor in your network.
 This includes annual check-ups and screenings for blood pressure, cholesterol and other potential health problems that can start in middle age.
-Women can receive well-woman physical exams and preventive screenings, such as mammograms and Pap smears, with no co-pay or meeting a deductible.
+Women can receive physical exams and preventive screenings, such as mammograms and Pap smears, with no co-pay or meeting a deductible.

 There’s a slew of other changes that affect your health plan: Insurers can no longer put lifetime limits on the dollar amount of your covered healthcare expenses.
-Annual limits will be phased out by January 1, 2014.
+Annual limits were phased out as of January 1, 2014.
 This is especially important to individuals facing medical expenses for the long-term treatment of conditions such as cancer or diabetes.

-New plans must include a minimum of “essential benefits” in 10 categories, including lab services if your doctor orders blood tests, prescription drugs, and the cost of hospital care.
-Given such comprehensive coverage, you don’t need to sweat it financially if you need a monthly supply of medications or even hip replacement surgery.
-However, the additional benefits mean new plans will have somewhat higher premiums compared to today’s plans.
+Plans must now include a minimum of “essential benefits”, including lab services if your doctor orders blood tests, prescription drugs, and the cost of hospital care.
+Given such coverage, you don’t need to sweat it financially if you need a monthly supply of medications or even hip replacement surgery.
+However, the additional benefits mean plans will have somewhat higher premiums.

-If you don’t currently have insurance and don’t have access to a group plan through an employer, you’ll need to buy an individual policy or pay a penalty.
-One way is to use the new online Health Insurance Marketplaces.
-States may choose to set up their own Marketplace or use or partner with a federally-run Marketplace.
+If you don’t currently have insurance and don’t have access to a group plan through an employer, you need to buy an individual policy or pay a penalty.
+One way is to use the online Health Insurance Marketplaces.
+Some states chose to set up their own Marketplace, and others used or partnered with a federally-run Marketplace.
 Either way, they’re designed to be a one-stop shop for comparing plans and prices from a variety of health insurance companies.
-Health plans will be required to provide a document called a “summary of benefits and coverage.”
-Similar in concept to Nutrition Fact labels on packaged foods, all plans will use the same format to compare plans “apples to apples.”
-They’ll also include coverage examples for scenarios like breast cancer treatment.
+Health plans are required to provide a document called a “summary of benefits and coverage.”
+Similar in concept to Nutrition Fact labels on packaged foods, all plans use the same format to compare plans “apples to apples.”
+They also include coverage examples for scenarios like breast cancer treatment.
 If that still seems a bit overwhelming, you can buy directly from insurers like Humana, where you’ll find an even wider array of plans from which to choose, or contact an insurance agent.